Teachinghearts |

 - Christ.
 He is God, the ruler of angels and the owner of this planet by His death and because He created it.

-- Sons of God like Adam.
+- Sons Of God Like Adam.
 These are beings who have dominion over their own planets.

 When Adam sinned, he passed rulership of this planet to Satan.